ProgramIsFun/ue5-force-graphhhhhhhhh/README.md

 ### The rendering part is very laggy when the number of nodes reach 100.
 Speed up the rendering part and make it less laggy.

 - Possible solution
+  - Check if the charge force is implemented correctly.
   - Need to time the exact time each function in order to find the bottleneck
   - Use the profiler to find the bottleneck